Transmitly 0.3.0

 }

-• Externalized delivery configuration - The details of our (Email) communications are not cluttering up our code base.
+• Delivery configuration - The details of our (Email) communications are not cluttering up our code base.

-• Externalized message composition - The details of how an email or sms is generated are not scattered throughout your codebase.
+• Message composition - The details of how an email or SMS is generated are not scattered throughout your codebase.

-• In the future we may want to send an SMS and/or push notifications.
-We can now control that in a single location.
+• In the future we may want to send an SMS and/or push notification.
+We can now control that in a single location, not in our business logic.

 • We can now use a single service/client for all of our communication needs